Phase Change Materials

 Phase Change Features & Benefits

-- Can be die-cut to a precise shape needed for the application area
+- PCMs can be die-cut to a precise shape needed for the application area

-- Offers the same thermal performance as thermal grease without the mess
+- PCMs offer the same thermal performance as thermal grease without the mess

-- Material will not flow out of the interface
+- PCMs will not flow out of the interface

-- Usually requires slight clamping pressure for performance
+- PCMs usually require slight clamping pressure for performance

 Want to learn more?
 Download our Free Guide: How to Select the Right Thermal Interface Material.